LibrariesHacked/librarieshacked.github.io/_posts/2015-10-01-public-libraries-indices-deprivation.md

 ---
 title: Public libraries and deprivation
-description: Analysing the location of libraries and the indices of deprivation
+excerpt: Analysing the location of libraries and the indices of deprivation
 categories:
     - Geography
 tags: